lassekongo83/zuki-themes/README.md

 > 1. Screenshot.
 (Use a host that don't require me to enable JavaScript, cookies or browser plugins to be able to view the image.)

 **Do not submit support questions to the issue tracker.** Contact me on [reddit](https://www.reddit.com/user/Frellwit/) or [deviantART](http://lassekongo83.deviantart.com) for that instead.
 (Don't always expect an answer though.)
 Public forums and subreddits could provide better support.
 Support questions in the issue tracker will be closed as invalid.

-## Other stuff

-Older unsupported version for GTK 3.14 can be found here: https://github.com/lassekongo83/zuki-themes/releases

-Zukiwi has been abandoned and won't get updated any more.

-##### Todo list
-  * Squish bugs.
-  * Try to get rid of application specific fixes and use global fixes.
-  * Whatever else I've forgotten.